thangthewinner/Clothes_Search_Engine/README.md

 # Clothes_Search_Engine

 ## 1. Project Overview
-The Clothes Search Engine project is a web application designed to help people can find similar clothes to the input clothes.
+The Clothes Search Engine project is a web application designed to help people find clothes that are similar to the input clothes.

 ## 2. Project Components
 ### 2.1.
 DeepFashion Dataset
 - Link dataset: https://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html.

 ### 2.2.
 Detection Model
-- Use a clothes detection model from existing project on GitHub.
+- Use a clothes detection model from the existing project on GitHub.
     - Link: https://github.com/TanThinNguyen/fashion-visual-search.

 ### 2.3.
-Project pipeline
+Project Pipeline
-- Using **Detection Model** to get the clothes in the image then crop the clothe has highest detection score.
+- Using **Detection Model** to get the clothes in the image and then crop the clothes that have the highest detection score.
-- Using **ResNet50** neurol network to extract features from the image and save to a **.npy** file.
+- Using **ResNet50** neural network to extract features from the image and save to a **.npy** file.
 - Using **FAISS(Facebook AI Similarity Search)** to save all **.npy** file to search.
-- Buiding User Interface.
+- Building User Interface.

 ## 3. Getting started
 ### 3.1.
 Requirements